Skip to content

 PrivateTmp=true

-• Decrypted only in memory by the service process
+• Secrets are decrypted only in memory by the systemd service supervisor.